silbermm/silbernagel.dev/content/posts/deploying-elixir-on-ecs-part-2.md

 draft: true
 ---

-In [Part 1]({{< ref "posts/deploying-elixir-on-ecs-part-1.md" >}}) I described how to use terraform to build all of the required infrastructure in AWS.
-Next I'll build an image, push it to the image repo and tell ECS to run it.
-This is pretty easy in most CI/CD services, we use Github Actions, but a similar solution can be used in CircleCI or TravisCI.
+In [Part 1]({{< ref "posts/deploying-elixir-on-ecs-part-1.md" >}}) we used terraform to build all of the required ECS infrastructure in AWS.
+Next we'll build an image, push it to the image repo and tell ECS to run it.

 # Containers and CI